Self-Improving Pretraining as a Substrate for Agentic Post-Training

 I ran the adaptation on Qwen3-0.6B-Base to test whether the lifecycle shape was trainable at small scale.

-The data came from FineWeb-Edu, materialized into ordinary pretraining chunks.
-Each chunk had a prefix and the true suffix that followed it in the corpus.
-That same prefix-suffix structure stayed constant across the experiment.
+The data came from FineWeb-Edu, materialized into ordinary pretraining chunks of prefix and true suffix.
+That structure stayed constant across the experiment.
 What changed was the learning problem wrapped around it.

 The first stage was self-improving continued pretraining with Online DPO.
 For each prefix, the model generated 16 candidate continuations.
 A larger Qwen judge compared the original suffix and the policy rollouts, using full-pairwise comparisons rather than a single pivot comparison.
 The update pushed the model toward the judged-better continuation and away from the judged-worse one.

 The second stage turned the same kind of pretraining chunks into interleaved-thinking examples.
-A teacher model inserted short local thoughts into the text while preserving the original content.
+A teacher model inserted short local thoughts into the text while preserving the original content, reusing the teacher’s rewrite role from self-improving pretraining but relocated into mid-training.
 The student was then supervised on the augmented sequence, including both the original text and the inserted thoughts.
 This stage was not meant to prove reasoning improvement by itself.
 It was meant to install the interface, where thoughts appear, what they look like, and how they connect to nearby text.

 The third stage was RL mid-training.
 The model received a prefix, generated a thought, then predicted the next suffix.
 A judge scored the predicted suffix against the real suffix.
 The reward did not directly grade the thought.
 It only asked whether the thought-conditioned continuation was good enough.

 To compare, one lineage started from the original Qwen3-0.6B-Base.
 The other started from the self-improved checkpoint.
 Both were trained on the same interleaved-thinking data, then both went through the same RLMT setup.
-Did self-improving pretraining make the model more receptive to later thinking mid-training?
+Did self-improving pretraining leave the model better prepared for later thinking mid-training?

-The comparison isolates whether self-improving continued pretraining changes the model’s response to later thinking mid-training.
+The comparison isolates whether self-improving continued pretraining leaves the model better prepared for later thinking mid-training.
 Both lineages use the same interleaved-thinking data and RLMT objective.

 Results